OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 ---

 > [!NOTE]
 > If you turn on the item multi-select feature in your add-in, your add-in will automatically support the [no item context](contextless.md) feature, even if it isn't explicitly configured in the manifest.
+For more information on task pane pinning behavior in multi-select add-ins, see [Task pane pinning in multi-select add-ins](#task-pane-pinning-in-multi-select-add-ins).

 ## Configure the task pane